ChenLi2049/ISeeCube/README.md

 ## Acknowledgements

+- Thanks to IceCube and Kaggle for this amazing competition.
 - Lots of code are from [2nd place solution](https://github.com/DrHB/icecube-2nd-place/) in the Kaggle competition.
 I really appreciate it.
 - Thanks to these repositories: [`torchscale`](https://github.com/microsoft/torchscale), [`graphnet`](https://github.com/graphnet-team/graphnet), [`fastai`](https://github.com/fastai/fastai).
 - Kaggle solutions, discussions and notebooks are helpful.
+- Thanks to [arxiv-style](https://github.com/kourgeorge/arxiv-style) for such a beautiful LaTeX template.
+- Thanks to many other developers and communicators for their dedication.